earthly/website/blog/_posts/2021-05-19-dont-use-earthly.md

 toc: true
 author: Vlad
 ---

+*EDIT This post used to be titled **How to not use our build tool**.
+Thanks to Reddit user [musman](https://www.reddit.com/user/musman) for suggesting the current updated title*

 In our journey to becoming better software engineers we have learned of various ways in which the team's productivity could be improved.
 We noticed that a focus on build repeatability and maintainability goes a long way towards keeping the team focused on what really matters: delivering great software.
 Many of these ideas helped shape what Earthly is today.
 In fact, the complexity of the matter is what got us to [start Earthly in the first place](https://earthly.dev/blog/the-world-deserves-better-builds/).